inadarei/uber.client.js/README.md

 #### Methods

 1. rel() - returns an array of LinkRelation objects
-2. follow() - returns retrieve if the data element is a resolvable URL
+2. follow() - follows the `url` property, if present and if a resolvable URL, and retrieves an UBER document on the other end.
+Returns an Uber object.

 ### Class: LinkRelation